pubudiniashani/Green-shadow-project/README.md

  6) Logs management - Manage the logs regarding to crops,field and staff.

  7) Role based access - Acess permissions for some features is limited based on roles.

+ In addition this project is secured using JWT authentication and authorization.

+Tech stack

+    (1) Frontend :-
+            HTML5 , CSS , JS
+            AJAX , Bootstrap

+    (2) Backend :-
+            Springboot
+            JWT
+            Java
+            MYSQL

+    (3) Postman is used for API testing purposes.